 This new reality hits us with the force of a speeding freight train.
 In some cases, it comes out of nowhere.
 No lights, no whistles, no warning what so ever.
 WHAM!
-Our life shatters into a million pieces.
+Our life is shattered into a million pieces.

-With increased rates of anxiety and depression, it’s no wonder those with gluten-related disorders consider ourselves to have a lower quality of life than our peers.
+With increased rates of anxiety and depression it’s no wonder those with gluten-related disorders consider ourselves to have a lower quality of life than our peers.
 As we might expect, grief soon appears.
-We need to allow ourselves to process those feelings.
-It’s easy to understand how we could get caught up in a never-ending downward spiral of negativity and despair.
-There are days we feel as if there is no way out.
+This is normal and healthy; we need to allow ourselves to process those feelings.
+It’s easy to understand how we could get caught up in a never ending downward spiral of negativity and despair; there are days we feel as if there is no way out.

 I’ve painted a rather dark and brooding [albeit realistic] picture of what it's like to live with a gluten-related disorder.
 For some, it's all of this and more.
 For others, they adapt and adjust with minimal or no hardship.
-We would see similar pictures if we explored other chronic health conditions or tragic life circumstances..
+I believe we’d see similar pictures if we explored other chronic health conditions or tragic life circumstances.

 We can’t help but wonder, will we ever feel better about our situation?
 Is there a way break out of these emotional and physical shackles?
 YES!

-GRATITUDE A Professor of psychology at University of California, Davis and director of Emmons Lab.
-His focus is on the science of gratitude and its effects on health and wellbeing.
+GRATITUDE A Professor of psychology at University of California, Davis and director of Emmons Lab, where they focus on the science of gratitude and its effects on health and wellbeing.

 “Gratitude heals, energizes, and transforms lives.
 We are engaged in a long-term research project designed to create and disseminate a large body of novel scientific data on the nature of gratitude, its causes, and its potential consequences for human health and well-being.
 Scientists are latecomers to the concept of gratitude.
 Religions and philosophies have long embraced gratitude as an indispensable manifestation of virtue, and an integral component of health, wholeness, and well-being.”